UniStuttgart-IKR/MINDFul.jl/README.md

 `MINDFul.jl` is a young project aiming to research coordination algorithms of intent-driven multi-domain (MD) networks.
 It offers interfaces for the development of resource-allocation algorithms and MD coordination mechanisms.

-For now, `MINDFul.jl` only supports simulation, but [future work](https://unistuttgart-ikr.github.io/MINDFul.jl/dev/roadmap/) may bind `MINDFul.jl` with real-life Software Defined Network (SDN) controllers.
+For now, `MINDFul.jl` only supports simulation, but future work will bind `MINDFul.jl` with real-life Software Defined Network (SDN) controllers.
-Currently there are some efforts to bind it with [TeraFlowSDN](https://www.teraflow-h2020.eu/).
+Currently there are [efforts](https://github.com/UniStuttgart-IKR/MINDFulTeraFlowSDN.jl) to bind it with [TeraFlowSDN](https://www.teraflow-h2020.eu/).
+At the same time, [ongoing efforts](https://github.com/UniStuttgart-IKR/MINDFul.jl/pull/16) will enable distributed use of MINDFul.jl

 This package is in an early development stage and might break often.
 If you have problems, try updating to the latest Julia version, as we closely follow the new releases and backwards compatibility is not promised.